 Magee and Gussow first met on 125th Street in Harlem in 1986, where Magee, an R&B singer and guitarist from Mount Olive, Mississippi, had reinvented himself as "Mr. Satan," a one-man band and street prophet.
 Known in the early 1960s as a “Five Fingers Magee,” a dazzling guitar prodigy, Magee later worked as a sideman with King Curtis, Marvin Gaye, Etta James, and Little Anthony and the Imperials.
 He also spent time as a Brill-Building songwriter--he teamed up with Jesse Stone on a number of hits--and had a brief recording career, waxing sides such as "Oh She Was Pretty."
 Gussow, an Ivy-educated writer and harmonicist with the touring company of Big River, worked Harlem’s streets with Magee for four years before the duo was discovered by Margo Lewis of Talent Consultants International and lofted into a big-stage career..

 Magee and Gussow followed up Harlem Blues with Mother Mojo (1993) and Living on the River (1996).
 They toured internationally and played blues, jazz, and folk festivals in Chicago, Philadelphia, Kansas City, Winnipeg, Dublin, and many other venues.
 They were celebrated, among other things, for their 38-second cameo in U2’s 1988 documentary, Rattle & Hum, in which they performed Magee’s original composition, “Freedom For My People.”

 In 1998, after Magee experienced health challenges, Satan and Adam disbanded.
 Gussow’s tale of the duo’s exploits, Mister Satan’s Apprentice: A Blues Memoir (Pantheon) was published later that year and received the Keeping the Blues Alive Award in Literature from the Blues Foundation in Memphis.
 (It was republished by the University of Minnesota Press in 2009.)
-Gussow is currently an Associate Professor of English and Southern Studies at the University of Mississippi.
+Gussow is currently a Professor of English and Southern Studies at the University of Mississippi.
 Magee lived in Gulfport, Florida for many years, where he became a celebrated elder member of the Tampa-area blues scene.
 He passed away from the aftereffects of COVID-19 on September 6, 2020.

 If you're interesting in purchasing the music of Satan and Adam, please hit this link: